 - Refrigerate leftover burgers, covered, for up to 2 days and reheat in the microwave.

 - Freeze on top of a tray in a single layer for 2 hours then place in an airtight container and freeze for up to 3 months.
-Defrost in the fridge overnight and fry according to Instructions.
+Defrost in the fridge overnight and cook according to Instructions.

 - Preparation time includes the time needed to cook as well as cool the ingredients.